-Tag data for sablefish from the NMFS Alaska Sablefish Tag Database are summarized in the following sections by region, with reference to migration patterns.
-Release size categories are based on length frequency data: small (41-56 cm); medium (57-66 cm); and large (>66 cm).
-In general, these size ranges correspond to ages 3-4 (small), ages 5-7 (medium), and age 8 and over (large), although males grow more slowly than females.
-For example, a 5-year-old female would probably have reached "medium" size while a 5-year-old male might still be of "small" size.
-The size categories "small," "medium," and "large" refer to the size of the fish at release and not the actual size at recovery unless otherwise stated.
+Tag data from the NMFS Alaska Sablefish Tag Database for sablefish are summarized in the following sections by region, with reference to the migration patterns reported by Hanselman et al. (in review).
+Release size categories are based on length frequency data: small (41-56 cm), medium (57-66 cm), and large (> 66 cm).
+In general, these size ranges correspond to ages 3-4 (small), 5-7 (medium), and 8 and over (large), although, males grow more slowly than females; for example, a 5-year-old female would probably have reached "medium" size while a 5-year-old male might still be of "small" size.
+The size categories "small", "medium", and "large" refer to the size of the fish at release and not the actual size at recovery unless otherwise stated.